pantheon-systems/documentation/source/content/overview/platform.md

 permalink: docs/overview/platform
 ---

-Unlike traditional hosting, Pantheon delivers truly elastic hosting through automation in software.
 Our massive, multi-tenant platform uniquely leverages containers on top of a dedicated infrastructure.

-[NEED VISUAL.
-SIMILAR TO https://pantheon.io/features/elastic-hosting?]

 ## Edge